• Add Review

 About

 • Explore various locations and dungeons taken by nature.
-Each dungeon has its own dynamics and useful items, some even keep secrets to find.
+Each dungeon has its own gimmicks and useful items.
+Some even hide secrets waiting to be uncovered.

-• Simplified turn-based combat with classic mechanics.
-Equip swords, daggers, shields and everything that reminds to old-school RPGs.
-Not to mention that plants also wield magic.
+• Engage in simplified turn-based combat with classic mechanics.
+Equip swords, daggers, shields, and everything reminiscent of old-school RPGs.
+Don't forget that plants also wield magic.

-• Dig into an interesting lore about kingdoms and nature.
-Relations between the different type of plants, from leaves to flowers, from fruits to nuts.
-Each location has an interest history to read about.
+• Delve into an intriguing lore about kingdoms and nature.
+Learn about the relationships between different types of plants; from leaves to flowers, from fruits to nuts.
+Each location has an interesting history to read about.

 • Meet a new character in each chapter.
-Unlike other RPGs, the player doesn't control a large group of members, but just the protagonist or a partner who helps her on certain moments of the plot.
-Know their stories and their conflicts, maybe they help Leafko to grow.
+Unlike other RPGs, the player doesn't control a large group of members, but rather the protagonist or a partner who assists her on certain moments in the plot.
+These characters only appear in their respective episodes, offering diverse strategies based on their unique abilities.
+Uncover their stories and conflicts, they may even aid Leafko's growth.

 What kind of characters will acompany Leafko?
 We should wait to see.